ExpiringFrog/deribingo/README.md

     else:
         return
 ```
-The other method, the synchronous method, is more suitable for simple request/response style communication.
-This method is shown in `sync.py`.
-A request can be sent by adding a `ws.send()` followed by a blocking `ws.recv()` to get the response.

-In both files an example request is given: the authentication.
+As a starting example, a simple authentication request is shown in the files `sync.py` and `async.py`.

+## Implementation
+Implement your solution in the `main.py` file.
+You can copy the contents of either examples as a starting point.

+## Debugging

+In Repl.it you can go to the debugger panel and add breakpoints to the code.
+Simply click on the run button to start debugging.